red6/pdfcompare/README.md

     When set to false, disables all parallel processing and process everything in a single thread.

+- addEqualPagesToResult=true

+    When set to false, only pages with differences are added to the result and this the resulting difference PDF document.

 ### Acknowledgements

 Big thanks to Chethan Rao <meetchethan@gmail.com> for helping me diagnose out of memory problems and providing